Skip to content

 Check-ins: Every Friday at 10 am for the next month

-With this performance improvement plan template, you’ll be able to customise your own plan to improve your employee’s performance.
+With the performance improvement plan template below, you’ll be able to customise your own plan to improve your employee’s performance.

-How to Respond to a Performance Improvement Plan: A Guide for Employees
+How to Respond to a Performance Improvement Plan for Employees

 For employees being called in to discuss a PIP with their manager, the process can be nerve-wracking.
 Maybe the manager pointed out room for improvement before, but the employee didn’t realise it was quite so serious.
 The good news?
 This employee evaluation is an opportunity for employees to step up their game and improve their performance.
 How they react will either win the trust of their bosses for the long term or further reduce confidence.